Stu1958/Bitaxe-ESP32CYD-Monitor/README.md

 ## 🔬 Per-ASIC Monitoring & Diagnostics

-The Ultra Controller now includes **full per-chip diagnostics** for the Avalon Nano.
+The Ultra Controller now includes **full per-chip status** for the Avalon Nano.

 View detailed information for **all 12 ASIC chips** directly from the built-in web interface.